xray-group/mstruct/doc/source/index.md

 job type (0-data refinement,1-grid refinement)
 ```

+#### Text editors

+some advices to text editors

+#### Plotting tools

+links to plotting tools

 ## Course - Struktura 2018

+### Instructions

+You should have `mstruct` binary running on your laptop.
+It should be pretty straighforward
+for Windows, unfortunately for MacOS or Linux you need to compile the source. *No stress in
+case you fail, we will make it working at the beginning of the course.*

+### Time plan

 - Mon June 18, 2018, 20:00 - 21:30. **Real structure analysis: The basics** (Zdenek)
     - *Nanocrystallie TiO2 powders for catalytic applications*: spherical crystallites,